 Through a stored XSS attack, the hacker can inject the malicious script persistently into a web application.

 A reflected XSS vulnerability shows the malicious input directly to the user of the web application.
 This might include that a search form reflects the unvalidated input and shows what the search key was.
-An attacker could use this to create a URL containing malicious script and spread it.
-Users opening the link are getting to a web application where the malicious script is run in the user’s web browser.
+An attacker could use this to create a URL containing a malicious script and spread it.
+Users opening the link get to a web application where the malicious script is run in the user’s web browser.